 Critically, this annual list of top workplaces is based on in-depth employee engagement surveys conducted by an independent provider.
 Evaluating “top” companies off of their HR websites or stated policies wouldn’t give the same kind of data-based evidence to show that a company is truly an engaging place to work.

 Here in Sweden, investor Mårten Westberg has been able to predict that 16 companies will increase their stock value, solely from looking at public employee engagement reports.
 Building a model off of workplace happiness has, over time, led to investments that have increased at worst 50 percent – and at best, 78 percent.

-This can be seen in many ways, from the relationship between employee and manager to the relationship between colleagues to simply the opportunities for personal growth and development.
+You can view this in many ways.
+From the relationship between employee and manager to the relationship between colleagues to simply the opportunities for personal growth and development.